MaximilienFathi/nft-marketplace/README.md

 Users should be able to:

+- Have access to a landing page with proper sections (e.g. header, hero, footer, etc.)
 - View trending NFTs at a glance
+- View each NFT buyout section via a modal window
 - View top creators at a glance
-- Set specific cryptocurrencies as favorites
-- Rank cryptocurrencies and coin exchanges by a specific metric
-- Search and find specific cryptocurrencies and coin exchanges
-- View current balance for specific cryptocurrency and recent amount change
-- View specific cryptocurrency past and current performance
-- Simulate a transaction from one currency to another with customizable settings
+- View each creator's dashboard via a modal window
-- Have access to specific cryptocurrency website, social networks, source code, etc.
+- Have access to specific creator analytics (shown using classes and chart libraries)
+- Flip between each NFT and associated creator modal window
+- Access specific parts of the page using links

 ### Screenshot